 127.0.0.1.
 Connections to the

-outside are then NATed, direct, raw TCP or UDP connections from the internet are
+out are then NATed, direct, raw TCP or UDP connections from the internet are

 Network namespaces are a feature of the linux kernel.
 In a normal setup there is just a single setup of network interfaces, firewall rules and routing tables.
 Network namespaces change that fundamental assumption.
 With network namespaces, a system can have multiple separate instances of network stacks that operate independent of each other.
 In our setup, all services and sessions for a uberspace are placed in their own namespace.